Quantum counterfactuality with identical particles: Discussion and Conclusion

 \acknowledgements

 V.N.R. and R.S. acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No. DST/ICPS/QuST/Theme-1/2019/14.
-V.N.R. acknowledges the support and encouragement from Admar Mutt Education Foundation.
+V.N.R. thanks U. Shrikant for discussions and, acknowledges the support and encouragement from Admar Mutt Education Foundation.